travetto/travetto/docs/reference/ENV_VARS.md

 ## Exec
 * `TRV_DOCKER_DISABLE` = 0|1     - Indicates if docker should even be considered when running a command service, defaults to `0`
-* `TRV_DOCKER_NS` =              - Defaults to undefined, but can be specified to ensure unique instantation
+* `TRV_DOCKER_NS` =              - Defaults to undefined, but can be specified to ensure unique instantiation

 ## Framework
 * `TRV_DEV` = 0|1                - If we are in development mode,
 * `TRV_CACHE` = cwd              - The output directory for compilation, defaults to `.trv_cache` of the cwd
 * `TRV_SHUTDOWN_WAIT` = 2s       - The max time to wait for shutdown to finish after initial SIGINT, default `2s`

-Anything not prefixed with `TRV_`, is a standard envvar that we are leveraging
+Anything not prefixed with `TRV_`, is a standard env var that we are leveraging